Bakery’s Donut Mural Is Saved!

-Town officials in Conway, New Hampshire, are trying to to force a local bakery to paint over a mural made by local school students.
+Town officials in Conway, New Hampshire, tried to force a local bakery to paint over a mural made by local school students.

 In June, students from Kennett High School painted a colorful mural above the front door of Leavitt’s Country Bakery on White Mountain Highway.
 The mural features a New England mountain landscape made entirely of baked goods, such as donuts, scones and muffins.
 Leavitt’s owner Sean Young said at the time, he thought the mural “would be a fun project for kids and good for the community.”